SoftwareAG/adabas-go-api/doc/AdabasMap.md

 ## Concept

-"the spirits that I called".
-In the more then thirty years of processing of Adabas the tool environment has evaluate different concepts.
+"The spirits that I called".
+In the more then fourthy years of processing of Adabas the tool environment has evaluate different concepts.
 In the past metadata were expensive and so Adabas is designed to have only two-character field names.
 Short after that additional 4GL-based programming languages like Natural are worked out.
 Natural and the add-on Predict extend the two-character field names to long names.

 Unfortunately customers uses the independent long name facility to provide different views of one database file.
 Therefore it is not very easy to integrate it into the database.
 In advance there were different storage places where the long name definition was rested.